semantic-release/semantic-release/docs/usage/installation.md

    For example, by using `npx semantic-release@18`.
    This way you control which major version of **semantic-release** is used by your build, and thus avoid breaking the build when there's a new major version of **semantic-release**.
 2. Pinning **semantic-release** to an exact version makes your releases even more deterministic.
-   But pinning also means you, or a bot, must upgrade **semantic-release** when a new major version is released.
+   But pinning also means you, or a bot, must upgrade **semantic-release** when a new version is released.
 3. You can use [Renovate's regex manager](https://docs.renovatebot.com/modules/manager/regex/) to get automatic updates for **semantic-release** in either of the above scenarios.
    Put this in your Renovate configuration file:
    ```json